znichola/multilayer-perceptron/README.md

 An introduction to artificial neural networks through the implementation of a multilayer perceptron.

+## Setup

+[uv](https://github.com/astral-sh/uv) is used to install and manage python, it is simple to install on school computers and creates the venv just fine.

 ## Notions for the evaluation

 Must understand the training phase (learning pase) and the underlying